HubSpot can transform your inbound marketing.

 ActiveCampaign is great for:

-- Customer Success Commitment — ActiveCampaign offers free mitigation, one-on-one training, and support you don’t have to pay for, unlike HubSpot.
+- Customer Success Commitment — ActiveCampaign offers free migration, one-on-one training, and support you don’t have to pay for, unlike HubSpot.

 - Integrations — More than 300, including Typeform, Salesforce, Shopify, Facebook, Zapier, WordPress, ClickFunnels, and Google Analytics.